huoww07/Bioinformatics-for-RNA-Seq/lessons/06_Pathway_Enrichment.md

 ```

 ## Load the previously saved R project
-Set up R studio on the Tufts HPC cluster via "On Demand" [as shown in the previous step.](05_Differential_Expression.md) You should automatically see the previous work.
+You should automatically see the previous work.
 If not, you can load the previous session following these steps:
 Go to `File`, choose `Open Project...`, navigate to your folder and selected the previously saved file with extension of `.Rproj`.
 All previously saved variables and libraries will be loaded.

 ## Visualization of DeSeq2 result